mpbron/instancelib/docs/source/intro/usage.rst

 >>> vec_model.predict([ins])
 [(20, frozenset({"Games"}))]

 The return type is a list of tuples.
-The first element of the tuple is the instance's identifier, the second are the predicted labels.
+The first element of each tuple is the Instance's identifier; the second element is a :class:`frozenset` of the predicted labels.
-The order of elements in an InstanceProvider is not always predictable, therefore, the identifiers are returned to ensure that the labels correspond to the instances.
+The order of elements in an InstanceProvider is not always predictable.
+Therefore, the model returns the corresponding identifiers to ensure that the labels correspond to the instances.

 Like in Scikit-Learn, the class probabilities can also be returned with the :func:`~instancelib.machinelearning.base.AbstractClassifier.predict_proba` method.
-The results are returned in a similar fashion as above, but now, the probabilities are also included.
+The model returns the results in a similar fashion as above but with the corresponding probabilities for each class.

 >>> vec_model.predict_proba(test)
 [(20, frozenset({("Games", 0.66), ("Bedrijfsnieuws", 0.22), ("Smartphones", 0.12)})), ... ]